QuentinTessier/libwfc/README.md

         var state = wfc.State.init(
             // pattern width and height, 3 is a good starting value n,
-            // options to control WFC, 0 if you don't want to enable any wfc_optFlipH | wfc_optRotate | wfc_optEdgeFixV,
+            // options to control WFC, .{} if you don't want to enable any.
+Uses zig's packed struct to represent bitfields .{ .optFlipH = true, .optRotate = true, .optEdgeFixV = true },
             // byte size of a single pixel value
             4,
             // dimensions and bytes of the input image srcW, srcH, (unsigned char*)src,
-            // dimensions and bytes of the output image dstW, dstH,
+            // dimensions of the output image
+            dstW, dstH,
             null,
         );